CloudAvid/pvm-ipc/CONTRIBUTING.md

 # Contribution

-We appreciate any type of contribution to `PVM-IPC` (development or even bug reports), though for coherent and robust project some standard must be followed.
+We appreciate any type of contribution to `PVM-ACTREPO` (development or even bug reports), though for coherent and robust project some standard must be followed.

 ## Development